 The Kali Gandaki Valley

-Annapurna Circuit Trek Weather and Temperature in December
+Annapurna Circuit Weather and Temperature in December

 December is the last month of the year and the beginning of the winter season in Nepal.
 It marks the start of an off-season for Annapurna Circuit trek.
 However, you can do this trek during the December.
 The weather gradually gets unstable, but the journey is still manageable.